Tornado outbreak of March 2–3, 2020: Baxter–Cookeville, Tennessee

 The tornado weakened further to EF2 intensity as it crossed Tennessee Avenue and Miller Road, badly damaging a smoke shop and a metal-framed warehouse structure.
 Significant damage continued as the tornado moved due-east, following West Broad Street (U.S. 70N).
 Mobile homes and outbuildings were destroyed, and numerous frame homes were damaged, some of which sustained roof and exterior wall loss.
 A few businesses and other structures, including a bank and the Upper Cumberland Electric Membership Corporation, also sustained considerable damage as the tornado entered the Cookeville city limits.

+EF4 damage to a well-anchored house near Cookeville in the aftermath.

 A majority of the damage along this corridor was rated EF2, though a small pocket of low-end EF3 damage occurred near County Farm Road, where a poorly anchored home was swept away.
 At the intersection of Pippin Road and West Jackson Street with West Broad Street, an Exxon gas station was severely damaged, and a small used car dealership across the street was leveled and swept away, with only the basement of the building remaining.
 This damage was given a high-end EF2 rating.
 Continuing towards downtown Cookeville, the tornado passed south of Sycamore Elementary School, downing trees and causing minor to moderate damage to homes and other structures at EF0 to EF1 strength.
 Additional EF0 to EF1 damage to trees, some apartment buildings, and homes occurred as the tornado crossed Buck Avenue and moved through areas just east of this point.
 The tornado then dissipated at Laurel Avenue and West 6th Street at 1:56 a.m.
 CST (07:56 UTC), just west of Cookeville Regional Medical Center and southwest of Tennessee Tech.
 The university remained closed for the two days following the storm.
 This tornado was given an EF4 rating, with maximum estimated winds of 175 mph.
 A total of 19 people were killed and 87 more were injured along the 8.39 mi path.